Stable and Unstable operations in Algebraic Cobordism: Applications

 where $q(t)=q_1t+q_2t^2+\ldots\in\laz[[t]]$ is any power series without the constant term.
 Of course, there are various relations among these slices which bind them together into something "larger" - the operation $\Phi(\ov{i})$.
 For $p=2$, these are exactly the Symmetric operations $\Phi^{q(t)}$ of \cite{so2}:

 \begin{proposition} {\rm (\cite[Proposition 7.2]{SPso})} In the case $p=2$, with $\ov{i}=\{-1\}$, for any power series as above, we have:

 \end{proposition}

 Notice, that for $p=2$, there is, in addition, a non-additive operation $\Phi^1$ (see \cite{so2}).
-At the moment, we can not produce it's analogues for $p>2$ as our methods so far are restricted to additive operations only.
-Hopefully, additive Symmetric Operations are sufficient for most applications.
+The methods of the given article don't permit to produce it's analogues for $p>2$ as here we are restricted to additive operations only.\footnote{The non-additive case was done in the next paper of the author - see \cite{PO}, and the operation was constructed.} Fortunately, additive Symmetric Operations are sufficient for most applications.

 The cases $p=2$ and $3$ are special, since we can choose our representatives $\ov{i}$ to be invertible in $\zz$.
 For $p=2$, we have two such choices: $\{1\}$, or $\{-1\}$ (in \cite{so2}, $\{-1\}$ was "chosen").
 For $p=3$, the choice is canonical: $\{1,-1\}$.
 Thus, we get integral operations $\Phi(\ov{i}):\Omega^*\row\Omega^*[t^{-1}]$.
 And, for arbitrary $p$, we can choose our remainders to be the powers of some fixed prime $l$ (generating $(\zz/p)^*$), so that only one prime would be inverted.
 Moreover, this prime can be chosen in infinitely many ways, so, in a sense, the picture is as good as integral.